Gusud/HQ-Bot/README.md

   (If you have an error, try reinstalling python and ensure that the "Add Python to PATH" box is ticked)

+  4) Ensure you have an internet connection and an iPhone that can support AirPlay.

+# Usage

+(NOTE: This script only works for one monitor - please disable any secondary monitors you have.
+Also please ensure that GUI scaling is set to 100%, as this can mess up where the screenshot is taken)

+1) Open LonelyScreen and make it FULL SCREEN.

+2) Connect your iPhone to LonelyScreen by swiping up from the bottom of your IOS device and clicking the TV looking icon, then click the option presented.

+3) Open the HQBot.py file, ensure that this is in the foreground but not obstructing your view of your device on the screen.

+4) When a question comes up on HQ Trivia press enter in the bot window and the hint will be given to you.

   [PythonLink]: https://www.python.org/ftp/python/3.5.2/python-3.5.2.exe
   [LonelyScreenLink]: https://www.lonelyscreen.com/download.html